 Director of the FTC’s Bureau of Consumer Protection

 Myth #3 - Portable Diffusers

 Portable Diffusers had the same problems as discussed before.
-They rely on mosquito repellent oils to prevent mosquito bites, but concentration and ability to protect a wide area made them a poor choice when protecting yourself from mosquitoes in the yard.
+They rely on mosquito repellent oils to prevent mosquito bites, but concentration and ability to protect a wide area made them a poor choice when protecting yourself from mosquitoes in your yard.

 A Fan of Fans

-Why Are Fans So Effective?
+Why Are Fan's So Effective?